• Skip to primary navigation

 Kaukau na Painap (Papua New Guinean Sweet Potato and Pineapple)

-It took a bit of searching to find recipes from Papua New Guinea, but these Kaukau na Painap (Sweet Potato and Pineapple Skewers) are perfect for the summer grilling season- especially with only three ingredients!
-Papua New Guinea is located on the eastern half of an island (New Guinea- the second largest in the world) in Oceania above Australia along with about 600 small islands and archipelagos.
-They gained their independence in 1975 from Australia.
-The western half of the island is a part of Indonesia.
-For being a smaller country, Papua New Guinea is incredibly diverse with thousands of unique ethnic groups.
+These Kaukau na Painap (Sweet Potato and Pineapple Skewers) are perfect for the summer grilling season- especially with only three ingredients!
+For being a smaller country, Papua New Guinea is incredibly diverse with thousands of unique groups.
 There are also hundreds of languages spoken, but Tok Pisin is now the most widely used (English and Hiri Motu are the other official languages).
-This diversity has led to a not easily identifiable cuisine, but there are a few shared common ingredients.
+This diversity has led to a wide range of cuisines, but there are a few shared common ingredients.

-Kaukau na Painap (Papua New Guinean Sweet Potato and Pineapple) (2 of 3)
+Aerial view of Kaukau na Painap (Papua New Guinean Sweet Potato and Pineapple Skewers) on a wooden board.

 I boiled the sweet potato cubes until they were just starting to become tender.
 Don’t overcook or they will fall apart during the skewering/grilling process.